PhilipAbed/RenovateTutorial/README.md

    - Enables creation of the “Dependency Dashboard” - a dashboard that shows an overview of the state of your repositories' dependencies.
    - PRs will be created at a rate of 2 PRs per hour.
    - The limit of simultaneous open Renovate PRs is set to 10.
-   - Renovate automatically groups known monorepo packages to a single PR.
+   - Renovate automatically groups known monorepo packages to a single PR (example can be seen in the 'what to expect' section).

 Renovate offers the ability to change configurations before merging the onboarding PR as well as preview the results of these changes.
 At this point, Renovate has created a branch called renovate/configure which contains the `renovate.json` configuration file.
 By default, Renovate limits branch creation to 2 per hour: